Magnuti/TDT4200-Parallel-Computing/CUDA_assignment_7/README.md

 ### Discussion

-As you can see on the output images they are not correct.
+As you can see on the output images they are not correct, but the do contain the correct internal structure even though the colours are messed up.
 Unfortunately, I did not have time to find the cause of this bug as I started too late on the assignment...
 Nevertheless, I hope that you are able to understand my attempt on a solution to this GEMM problem, and hopefully you spot the bug rightaway!

 Could the 0 padding be removed to get a more efficient matrix multiplication?
-Perhaps and hopefully?
+Perhaps and hopefully.
 As far as I understood `wmma`, the dimensions must be multiplies of 16, leading to a lot of wasted computation as seen in this case.
 I would like to see a solution which does not use padding!